 - If you don't have or like sausage, you could substitute cooked crumbled bacon or ham, or veggie crumbles.

 - Don't have red bell pepper?
 What about sautéd sliced mushrooms or zucchini?

 Tortilla Espanola (Spanish Omelette)

-Don't confuse this "tortilla" with the Mexican flour or cornmeal flat bread used to make enchiladas.
+Don't confuse this "tortilla" with the Mexican flour or cornmeal flatbread used to make enchiladas.
 A torta is Spanish for "cake", so a tortilla is a small cake--in this case a "cake" made of potatoes.
 The origin of the Spanish tortilla is unclear; some say it was "invented" by Tomás de Zumalacárregui, a Basque general who led the Carlist War in 1833.
-Another similar tale states that he stopped at a farmhouse, looking for something to eat; the poor housewife had only potatoes, onions, and eggs and made an omelette for him using those humble ingredients.
+Another similar tale states that he stopped at a farmhouse, looking for something to eat; the poor housewife had only potatoes, onions, and eggs and made an omelet for him using those humble ingredients.

 Be sure to use Yukon gold potatoes; russet or Idaho potatoes will not hold their shape.